pgustafs/echonote/README.md

    - Your JWT token is stored securely in browser localStorage

 3. **Record a voice message**:
+   - Adjust recording options (model, diarization) if desired
-   - Click "Start Recording"
+   - Click the large microphone button to start recording
    - Speak your message
-   - Use "Pause" if needed
-   - Click "Stop & Transcribe"
+   - Click the microphone button again to stop and transcribe

 4. **Enable speaker diarization** (optional):
    - Check the "Enable speaker diarization" checkbox before recording